Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric weighted architectures

-Parametric architectures of the above examples were considered in \cite{Bo:St,Ko:Pa,Ma:Co}, in the qualitative setting, and in the weighted setup in \cite{Pa:On}.
-Though, in all works neither the execution order nor the recursion of interactions was assumed.
+Parametric architectures of the above examples were considered in \cite{Bo:St,Ma:Co}, in the qualitative setting, and in the weighted setup in \cite{Pa:On}.
+Though, neither the execution order nor the recursion of interactions was assumed in the work of \cite{Bo:St,Ma:Co,Pa:On}.

+Note that similarly to FOEIL, its weighted counterpart, wFOEIL, can also be applied for the quantitative modelling of parametric architectures without order restrictions, i.e., for Examples \ref{ma-sl}-\ref{repo}.
+Next we present the wFOEIL sentences describing the parametric weighted Master/Slave and Repository, while the rest of the architectures can be described in the weighted setup analogously.

+\begin{exa} \textbf{(Parametric weighted Master/Slave)} We consider the parametric Master/Slave architecture, described in Example \ref{ma-sl}, in the weighted setting.
+We let $\mathcal{X}^{(1)}, \mathcal{X}^{(2)}$ denote the sets of variables of master and slave weighted component instances, respectively.
+Then, the wFOEIL sentence $\ps$ representing parametric weighted Master/Slave architecture is

+In the above sentence the weighted universal concatenation quantifier accompanied with the existential one encodes the weight of the interactions between every slave instance and a master instance.
+These connections are applied consecutively for the distinct slave instances, hence their weight is computed accordingly.
+Consider the instantiation of the architecture with two master and two slave weighted component instances.
+We let $w_1$, $w_2$, $w_3$, and $w_4$ correspond to the four possible connections for the components in the system, defined as in the unweighted case and shown in Figure \ref{m-s}.
+Then, the values $\Vert \ps \Vert (r,w_1)$, $\Vert \ps \Vert (r,w_2)$, $\Vert \ps \Vert (r,w_3)$, and $\Vert \ps \Vert (r,w_4)$ return the cost of the implementation of each of the four possible connections in the architecture, according to the underlying semiring.
+In turn, the `sum' $\Vert \ps \Vert (r,w_1)+\Vert \ps \Vert (r,w_2)+\Vert \ps \Vert (r,w_3) +\Vert \ps \Vert (r,w_4)$ equals in the semiring of natural numbers for instance, to the total cost for executing these connections in the architecture. \end{exa}

+\begin{exa} \textbf{(Parametric weighted Repository)} The subsequent wFOEIL sentence $\ps$ characterizes the parametric Repository architecture, presented in Example \ref{repo}, with weighted features.
+We let $\mathcal{X}^{(1)}$ and $\mathcal{X}^{(2)}$ denote the variable sets that refer to instances of repository and data accessor weighted components, respectively.
+Then,

+Let $a_1$, $a_2$, $a_3$, $a_4$ represent each of the four interactions for the architecture instantiation of Figure \ref{rep}, in the weighted setup.
+Then, the value $\Vert \ps \Vert (r,w)$ for $w=a_1a_2a_3a_4$ is the `total' cost for implementing the interactions in the system. \end{exa}